AmazeeLabs/silverback-mono/docs/development/storybook.md

 ## Working with storybook

-All components should be added in the `storybook/stories` folder along with their example stories.
+All components should be added in the `storybook/twig` folder along with their example stories.

-To work with storybook, you first should run `yarn` inside the `storybook` folder, to install the dependencies.
+To work with storybook, you first should run `yarn` in the root directory to install the dependencies.
 To run storybook in development mode execute `yarn run storybook`.
 This will bring up the storybook UI with hot reloading.

 To compile the stylesheets for use with Drupal, run `yarn run build-library`.
 This will compile the javascript and css components and expose them to the theme